 Ms Osinska has graced many of the key concert venues in Europe, Asia and America, such as the Philharmonic Hall in Warsaw; Paris’s Théâtre des Champs Élysées, Salle Pleyel and Salle Gaveau; London’s Queen Elizabeth Hall and Wigmore Hall; Leipzig’s Gewandhaus; Moscow’s Rachmaninov Hall; the Beijing Concert Hall; the Eastman Theatre at Rochester, New York; Tokyo’s Bunka Kaikan, and other Japanese concert halls in Kyoto, Sapporo and Osaka; as well as in Washington D.C.

 Orchestras she has performed alongside in turn include Poland’s National Philharmonic Orchestra and Sinfonia Varsovia, the BBC Orchestra, the Orchestre de la Suisse Romande, and Leipzig-based Rundfunkorchester, the orchestra of the Théâtre du Capitole de Toulouse, Orchestre Lamoureux, Ensemble Orchestral de Paris, Cremlin Chamber Orchestra, Gewandhaus, the Rochester Symphony Orchestra and the Tokyo Symphony Orchestra.
-On these or other occasions, she has appeared under the baton of such renowned conductors as J. Semkow, M. Plasson, J. Maksymiuk, K. Akiyama, J. Kaspszyk, W. Michniewski, H. Kuroiwa, B. Aprea, J. Błaszczyk, B. Wordsworth, A. Gerecz, H. Neumann and K. Teuch.
+On these or other occasions, she has appeared under the baton of such renowned conductors as J. Semkow, M. Plasson, J. Maksymiuk, K. Akiyama, J. Kaspszyk, W. Michniewski, H. Kuroiwa, B. Aprea, J. Błaszczyk, B. Wordsworth, A. Gerecz, H. Neumann, K. Teuch and V. Kazandijev.

 Ewa Osinska has participated in many international festivals, including Festival International Echternach in Luxembourg, with the Sinfonia Varsovia orchestra; the Andorra Festival with the aforesaid Théâtre du Capitole de Toulouse orchestra; the Beijing Chopin Festival with the national symphony orchestra; Mexico’s Sala Beethoven Festival in Monterrey and Festival Internacional Cervantino in Guanajuatos; and in other festivals held in Washington, Miami, Nohant-Vic, Palma de Mallorca, Alicante, Valencia, Słupsk, Duszniki and in Chuansha International Piano Festival 2016 in Beijing.